-Join Adam Wilbert for an in-depth discussion in this video Exploring the database, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Exploring the database, part of Access 2007: Forms and Reports.

 One of the main ideas behind creating Forms and Reports is to allow your…end-users to be able to work with the database without knowing a whole lot…about its structure.…You as a database designer, on the other hand, need to have some familiarity with…the data tables within the database in order to be able to work with them.…Let's take a look at the Two Trees Olive Oil company database that we will be…working with throughout this course.…In my navigation pane on the left, I've got all of the data tables we'll be working with.…I have got a table for Orders, a table for Customers, Employees, Products, and so on.…